Where to Watch the 2018 FIFA World Cup in DC

 For German fans looking for a wurst and a prost

 Decks on decks on decks at this Bavarian-style beer garden.
 From the looks of the H Street storefront, you’d never know this bar and restaurant can hold more than 400 people.
 Biergarten Haus boasts a superior selection of German beers.
 Their accompanying liter-sized mugs are perfect for nursing (or chugging) and pair well with the German pub fare.
 The TV situation (upwards of 20 screens) and cheerful atmosphere put this bar at the top of our list.
+They've got food specials and fresh-brewed coffee for the games too.

 Neighborhood bar with a dog-friendly patio

 Conveniently located a half a block from the Columbia Heights Metro station, this neighborhood watering hole comes with 23 TVs and a whopping 140-inch HD projector screen, making it a convenient spot to watch any of the World Cup soccer games.
 Even when Lou’s gets crowded, you’re usually able to find a place to sit.
 If you’d like an “outdoorsy” afternoon, take in a game at one of the patio tables on the deck.
+Their early-morning specials include $5 Heinekens and bar snacks.